dansanderson/mega65-welcome-guide/try-this-first.md

 ## Demonstration menu

 Your MEGA65 comes configured to run a demonstration program when you turn on the machine.
 You can use this menu to launch games, utilities, and demos that show off the capabilities of the MEGA65.
 Try them out!
-Remember you can use the reset button to start over.
+Remember that you can use the reset button to start over.

 ![MEGA65 demonstration disk title screen](screenshots/demo_title.jpg)
 ![MEGA65 demonstration disk menu screen](screenshots/demo_menu.jpg)